 Two associates of FTX founder Sam Bankman-Fried agree to plea deals

-A federal prosecutor announced Wednesday night that two associates of former FTX CEO Sam Bankman Fried had agreed to plea deals on criminal charges related to the collapse of the cryptocurency exchange.
-The prosecutor also said Bankman-Fried was being flown to the United States from the Bahamas to face criminal charges related to the FTX scandal.
+A federal prosecutor announced Wednesday night that two associates of former FTX CEO Sam Bankman Fried had agreed to plea deals on charges related to the collapse of the cryptocurency exchange.
+The prosecutor also said Bankman-Fried was being flown to the United States from the Bahamas to face charges stemming from the scandal.

 U.S. Attorney Damian Williams said Carolyn Ellison, the former CEO of Alameda Research, a trading firm started by Bankman-Fried, and Gary Wang, who co-founded FTX along with Bankman-Fried, pleaded guilty in the Southern District of New York to charges related to "their roles in the fraud that contributed to FTX's collapse."
 Both are cooperating with the Southern District, he said.